 Features within MCTlive!, such as bid tape assignment-of-trade, allow Mountain West Financial to assign the trade to the investor and deliver the loans against the trade.
 This is saving Mountain West Financial up to 6 basis points on their loan sales.

-Mountain West Financial is able to prepare bids for sale in BAM, optimize coverage in TAM, then easily commit the loans within MCTlive!
+Mountain West Financial is able to prepare bids for sale in BAM then easily commit the loans within MCTlive!
 The loan sale information is then automatically written into their LOS, saving an average of 8 hours per week.

 Mountain West Financial is able to leverage the automation within Trade Auction Manager, Bid Auction Manager, and MCTlive! to create a more streamlined loan sale process.
 These tools improve the profitability of their loan sales.